cslarsen/csl.name/_posts/2016-06-08-embedding-binary-data.md

-Mike Pall, the original author of <a href="http://luajit.org">LuaJIT</a>, gives an example where he <a href="http://stackoverflow.com/a/11318414/21028">compiles Lua programs to bytecode and wraps them up in an archive file</a>.
+Mike Pall, the original author of <a href="http://luajit.org">LuaJIT</a>, gives an example where he <a href="http://stackoverflow.com/a/11318414/21028">compiles Lua programs to object files and wrap them up in an archive file</a>.
 He then proceeds to link a host program in C with them, so the scripts can be executed without loading anything from disk.

 I'm sure there are many other use cases as well.